-Hepalink may elect to convert the principal amount of the Debentures and accrued and unpaid interest thereon into common shares of the Company at a conversion price equal to the lesser of CAD\$0.93 per share and the 5-day volume weighted average trading price of the common shares on the date of conversion.
+Prior to the amendment described below, Hepalink was entitled to elect to convert the principal amount of the Debenture and accrued and unpaid interest thereon into common shares of the Company at a conversion price equal to the lesser of CAD\$0.93 per share and the 5-day volume weighted average trading price of the common shares on the date of conversion.
 The Company granted Hepalink a security interest in all of its assets, including its patents and other intellectual property, as security for its obligations under the Debenture.
 In addition, in May 2021, Hepalink received 300,000 common share purchase warrants exercisable for a period of four years from the grant date at a price of CAD\$0.93 per share.

-Subsequent to March 31, 2024, the Company announced a two-year extension of the Debenture with Hepalink (and payment of accrued interest thereon), extending the maturity date to May 13, 2026.
-In connection with the extension, Hepalink's conversion privileges have been eliminated and the interest rate has been amended from 12% to 18% per annum, commencing on May 14, 2024.
-The amendment is subject to execution of definitive transaction documents, customary closing conditions and receipt of all necessary approvals including approval of the Toronto Stock Exchange.
+During the year ended December 31, 2024, the maturity date of the Debenture, and the corresponding payment date of interest thereon, were both extended by two years from May 13, 2024 to May 13, 2026.
+In connection with the extension, Hepalink's conversion privileges (described above) were eliminated and the interest rate was amended from 12% to 18% per annum, commencing on May 14, 2024.